mattvitello/Predictive-NBA-Analysis/README.md

 ### Sources
-Majority of code is a modified version of:
+Majority of data crawler and data schema code is a modified version of:
 * https://github.com/FranGoitia/basketball_reference
 * https://github.com/FranGoitia/basketball-analytics